gavintranquilino/The-Engineering-Commons-Podcast-Downloader/README.md

 # The-Engineering-Commons-Podcast-Downloader
 A simple script to download all the episodes of The Engineering Commons Podcast

+# Current Episodes

+**NOTE:** All the episodes listed are updated as of the last commit, simply run the downloader script again to fetch new links.
+This may require deleting the current download_links if more episodes come out in the future.

+All the current episodes can be found in [ep_links.txt](out\ep_links.txt)

+All the current episodes available as links to **.mp3** files can be found in [download_links.txt](out\download_links.txt)

 # Installation

 ### Python Version